 Then we started sharing, “Okay, I’m stuck in the middle.
 What do I do?”
 So they just come up and support you.
 There are Facebook groups, there are LinkedIn groups, and there are people out there.

-Just start building your network, then you share the same kind of interests, maybe the same Sci-Fi interest or maybe the mystery interest, then you will know who bought their books, you can channel to them.
+Just start building your network, then you share the same kind of interests, maybe the same Sci-Fi interest or maybe the mystery interest, then you will know who bought their books, and you can channel to them.

 Maybe you can start emailing your mutual friends, maybe that friend can share your book, and those people buy your books.
 Because that kind of connection is important.
 You need to network, you need to go out there.

 If you can just start getting on the PR, interviews, book signing, all that stuff.
-You just need to just reach out to some people who can help you.
+You just need to reach out to some people who can help you.
 Because as a self-published author, in the end, you can only blame yourself.

 Priya Florence Shah: